 A note of caution when spreading out the joint compound.
 I found that I added too much compound to start, so as I was spreading, I just scooped some of the excess off.
 Also, be sure none of the areas have a super thick layer of joint compound.
 This lightweight type of drywall mud isn’t made to be put on super thick on walls, and if it’s too thick, it’ll crack.

-To add various textures, I used two different trowels with different widths of teeth, a paintbrush, and my hands.
-I found sweeping motions across the entire length I was trying to create worked the best.
+This part is definitely a trial and error process.
+I found sweeping motions across the entire length I was trying to create worked the best rather than trying to start and stop within a section.
 And, if there was something I did that I ended up not liking, I just smoothed it out and started over.

 After the joint compound has dried completely, apply a coat of spray paint to the entire canvas, including the sides.